fabrizio-pasti/esqlj-elastic-jdbc/README.md

 esqlj doesn't use at all *SQL* Elastic implementation.
 Elastic integration is built on top of Elastic Rest High Level API (rel.
 7.11).
 See Elastic licenses in folder `licenses/elastic-licenses`

-esqlj introduce a new SQL WHERE condition expression named `_esqlj` able to integrate advanced Elastic query capabilities like full text queries, geo queries, shape queries, joining queries etc.
+esqlj introduce a new WHERE condition expression named `_esqlj` able to extend SQL Syntax with advanced Elastic query capabilities like full text queries, geo queries, shape queries, joining queries etc.

 Sql parsing is provided by jsqlparser library [JSQLParser](https://github.com/JSQLParser/JSqlParser).
 See related licenses in folder `licenses/JSqlParser`